biocorecrg/advanced_linux_2019/Module2.md

 <a name="module2_tab"></a>
 <h3>Tabular files</h3>

-A general tabular file (or tab separated text) is a table which columnes are separated by the character **\t**.
-A easy way to obtain this format is exporting a spreadsheet (like the excel file) in TSV.
+A general tabular file (or tab separated text) is a table which columns are separated by the character **\t**. <br>
+An easy way to obtain this format is to export a spreadsheet (like the excel file) in TSV.

 <img src="images/exporting_excel.png" width="800"/>